jonthornton/jquery-timepicker/README.md

 *default: false*

 - **show2400**
 Show "24:00" as an option when using 24-hour time format.
+You must also set `timeFormat` for this option to work.
 *default: false*

 - **showDuration**